Œxclusive preview: Mona Cordes’ first fashion film ‘Cellusion’

 Dancers

-Cat Lawther, Mona Cordes, Giunta Elettra, Ioli Kaskani, Pierre-Antoine BardotVerity Wright, Niamh Keady, Lizzy Owen and Liam Hill
+Cat Lawther, Mona Cordes, Giunta Elettra, Ioli Kaskani, Pierre-Antoine BardotVerity Wright, Niamh Keady, Lizzy Owen, and Liam Hill

 Model